payt/activerecord-bulk_update/README.md

   - The validation callbacks are not performed within a transaction
 - Improve performance when including a limit, order or offset clause in an update statement

+### Development

+- Easiest way to start development is using VSCode with the Devcontainer extension.
+This will automatically install all dependencies in Docker containers and open VSCode in the context of the gem.
+- Another option is to use Docker compose to setup the dependencies (`docker compose build`), then edit the code locally on your machine and run tests using `docker compose up`
+- If you do not want to use Docker install Ruby and Postgresql locally.
+Install Ruby dependencies with `bundle install`.
+Set PG env variables to connect to a database to run the test on.
+Check test/support/database_setup.rb for details.

 ### Testing

 - Run the tests: `bundle exec rake test`